Singularities of mappings on ICIS and applications to Whitney equisingularity: A Lê-Greuel type formula

 Now that we have a basic building of the image Milnor number with \textsc{icis} in the source, our last preparatory step is to prove a Lê-Greuel type formula for $\mu_I(X,f)$.
 In \cite{Nuno-Ballesteros2019} I. Pallarés-Torres and the second named author proved a Lê-Greuel type formula in the setting of the image Milnor number in the smooth case and finitely determined map germs.
 Recall the original Lê-Greuel formula, see \cite{Greuel1975,Trang1974a},

-Here, $(X,0)$ is an \textsc{icis} with defining equation $g$, $p$ a generic linear projection with $H\coloneqq p^{-1}(0)$ such that $(X\cap H,0) $ is an \textsc{icis} as well, and $J(g,p)$ is the ideal generated by the minors of maximum order of the Jacobian matrix of $(g,p)$.
-Taking into account that the right hand side of the equation could be seen as the number of critical points of $p$ restricted to the Milnor fiber of $X$, it is obvious that the main theorem of \cite{Nuno-Ballesteros2019} is a similar result for the context of map germs (see \cref{figuralegreuel}):
+Here, $(X,0)$ is an \textsc{icis} with defining equation $g$, $p$ a function such that $(X\cap H,0) $ is an \textsc{icis} as well, where $H\coloneqq p^{-1}(0)$, and $J(g,p)$ is the ideal generated by the minors of maximum order of the Jacobian matrix of $(g,p)$.
+Taking into account that the right hand side of the equation could be seen as the number of critical points of $p$ restricted to the Milnor fiber of $X$, it is obvious that the main theorem of \cite{Nuno-Ballesteros2019} is a similar result for the context of map germs when $p$ is a generic linear projection (see \cref{figuralegreuel}):

 \begin{theorem}[see {\cite[Theorem 3.2]{Nuno-Ballesteros2019}}] Let $f:\Gzero{n}{n+1}$ be a corank 1 and $\eqA$-finite map germ with $n>1$.
 Let $p:\CC^{n+1}\rightarrow\CC$ be a generic linear projection which defines a transverse slice $g:\Gzero{n-1}{n}$.
 Then